FortiFlex Workshop

 2. Set the authentication client_id depending on the path in the URL

-3. If (No bearer token or it's already ): get a new bearer token with api_username, api_password, and client_id
+3. If (No bearer token or it's already expired): get a new bearer token with api_username, api_password, and client_id

 4. Set the bearer token in the request header for the given request type